 28. Pebbled Garden Ball

 If you've been wanting to try a mosaic project, this is a perfect start.
-Go to Crafts ‘n Coffee for the tutorial.
+Go to Make the Best of Things for the tutorial.

 Let the kids help with this garden caterpillar, they'll be so proud of their achievement.
 Easy instructions are available at Nellie Bellie.

 I love this draped cement planter idea.
 Go to HydroPro for the written instructions, or watch the video below

 31. How to Make a Draped Cement Hypertufa Planter

 DEBBIE MUMM has such a storybook look to her art and crafts.
 She shares the instructions for making these birdhouses.

 Find the tutorial for making this pebble covered planter at Centsational Girl.